- How does counting homeless persons help to reduce and end homelessness?

-The time commitment is generally 3-5 hours for most volunteer roles on the day/night of the Count.
+Typically, volunteers are needed for 3-4 hours on the night/morning of the Count.
 However, if you would also like to volunteer before and after the Count, please let us know when you register.

 There are many volunteer roles available to help make the Homeless Count a success.

 Street Count volunteers serve as counters, drivers, and navigators.
 The roles are assigned when volunteers report to their deployment sites on the nights of the Count.
 After receiving training and materials, volunteers are deployed in groups of 2-4 to count specific blocks in an area.
 Each position is outside counting for up to four hours.
 To sign up for the Street Count, visit TheyCountWillYou.org/Volunteer.

 Office volunteers make phone calls to recruit volunteers, help with data entry, and provide support at LAHSA headquarters.
 You can serve as an office volunteer between December 17 and January 21.
 To sign up, please email Allura Graham at email@example.com.